orenrimer/BIGVU-home-assignment/README.md

 \
 In addition, I have also uploaded the output file into an Amazon S3 bucket.
 ## Install
-Run the following command to install all dependencies:
+Run the following command inside the project folder to install all the dependencies:
 ```shell
 npm install
 ```